 Kure Beach has a handful of places worth planning a trip around, and this guide focuses on the ones that belong in an actual itinerary: the long-running seafood institution at the center of town, the casual counter near the oceanfront, and the practical logistics for pairing a meal with Fort Fisher or the Southport ferry.
-Kure is smaller and quieter than Carolina Beach, with a shorter dining list and a calmer pace that either fits the day you are planning or it does not.
+Kure is smaller and quieter than Carolina Beach, with a shorter dining list and a calmer pace that either fits the day you’re planning or it doesn’t.
 Confirm hours at each restaurant before you go.
 Coastal schedules shift with the season, and that one step is the difference between a smooth plan and a wasted drive.

 The drive down K Avenue and what to expect

 K Avenue is the main commercial strip through Kure Beach, and you can drive it end to end in about two minutes.
-There is no boardwalk, no restaurant row that stretches six blocks deep, and no shortage of parking by coastal-town standards.
+There’s no boardwalk, no restaurant row that stretches six blocks deep, and no shortage of parking by coastal-town standards.
 That simplicity is partly the appeal, but it also means the planning work happens before you arrive, not after.

 Parking is paid in season.
 The Town of Kure Beach enforces paid parking from March 15 through September 30, 8 a.m. to 6 p.m., at $6 an hour or $25 for the day in 2026, with permits handled virtually by registering your plate in the town’s Premium Parking system.
 Street spaces run off K Avenue near the fishing pier and along the south side of K Avenue, and a handful of 30-minute free spaces in that stretch cover a quick pickup.
 Rates and lot maps are on the town’s parking page, and even a small beach town can fill its spaces by midmorning in peak summer.